Find Trade Colleges

 Best Kansas Schools for Affordable Quality for an Award Taking 1 to 4 Years in Mechanic & Repair Technologies

 Our 2023 rankings named Kansas City Kansas Community College the best value school in Kansas for mechanic & repair technologies students working on their undergraduate certificate.
-Located in the city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.
+Located in the midsize city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.

 Kansas City Kansas Community College did well in our overall quality rankings, too.
 It placed #5 on our Best Mechanic & Repair Technologies Undergraduate Certificate Trade Schools in Kansas list.